-Actor Allu Arjun arrested in film premiere stampede case
+Hours after arrest, actor Allu Arjun gets interim bail in film premiere stampede case

 Arjun had expressed condolences about the woman’s death and promised to donate Rs 25 lakh to her family as a goodwill gesture, according to The Hindu.

-On December 11, he filed a petition in the Telangana High Court seeking to quash the first information report against him.
+On December 11, he filed a petition in the High Court seeking to quash the first information report against him.

 The police said at the time that the theatre where the film premiere took place had failed to inform them that the lead actor and other cast members were going to come there.